| The Global SoS Network

 Deducing that the logistics of transporting teledemocratic information require the existence of postal technology that is adequate for the task, the focused collective intelligence of constituents now creates nationwide teledemocratic mailstreams towards the legislatures.
 Subsequently, legislators will use traditional parliamentarian procedures in order to resolve constituent conflict in the forums human society has designed for that specific undertaking.

-It is important to keep in mind that constituent conflict could represent any aspect of the civic domain: from neighbour's squabbles over fences to unfilled potholes or tragic police interactions, to inadequate housing, or crime, education, corruption or troublesome traditions, medical care, wages or cost of living, inefficient public services of any kind, relationships between the facets of myriad social groups, or any environmental problem.
-Constituent conflict is essentially any civic life situation that causes stress to a citizen.
-Only when business managers note improved government efficiency and effectiveness will they become more motivated to invest in more technology for increased productivity and sustainability.
+Constituent Conflict from the Systems Perspective: It is important to keep in mind that for the network, constituents are the agents of the system.
+Thus constituent conflict could represent any aspect of the civic domain: from neighbour's squabbles over fences to unfilled potholes or bothersome graffitti or troublesome police interactions, to inadequate housing, or crime, education, unemployment or homelessness, corruption or burdersome traditions, inadequate medical care, unsatisfying wages or high cost of living, inefficient public services of any kind, relationships between the facets of myriad social groups, or any environmental problem.

+AI as a driver of Change: Altogether, AI becomes a game changer because it allows for short-term resolution of what today look like intractable social and geopolitical challenges.
+On a longer term, human society will note how legislative systems steer themselves towards being on track towards meeting all the SDGs.
+In business, once business managers note improved government efficiency and effectiveness in resolving constituent conflict, they become more motivated to invest in more technology for increased productivity and sustainability.
 This would take the form of more efficient machinery and methods that will help make small gains in labour productivity and wellbeing.
 The complex-adaptive result is that improved government performance brings about improved incomes and improved quality of life as the standard of living improves, meaning that everyone involved, and the environment, win.

 For the Global South, in addition to serving as a medium for constituent-legislator communication, adequate postal services allow for institutional focusing of adaptive capacity in order to address pressing social needs.
 As the expressed need for adequate postal services helps create a 'climate for change,' it serves as motivator for the rollout of municipal, utility and affordable housing billing systems wherever needed, which is in most countries at the beginning of the 21st century.
 The resulting income streams are key for the lupkeep of public infrastructure necessary for meeting social needs such as quality education and medical services, and for all-important trade.

-Then there are psychological, legal, and various other issues, such as the matter of the lack of formality, deference of the public servant to citizens, and the perception that electronic SMS and e-mail billing systems just do not have the necessary etiquette.
+In the case of electronic-only billing in Global-South cases of utilities and affordable-housing schemes, there are psychological, legal, and various other issues, such as the matter of the lack of formality, deference of the public servant to citizens, and the perception that electronic SMS and e-mail billing systems just do not have the necessary etiquette.
 For example, if a family receives only electronic billing from utilities and tax authorities, the question could arise that if the matter is not important enough for the sender to take the trouble of printing a formal bill, then, Why should the payer feel that it is so important to pay up?

 |